the-full-stack/website/docs/course/2022/lecture-1-course-vision-and-when-to-use-ml/index.md

 AI](https://www.cambridgewireless.co.uk/media/uploads/resources/AI%20Group/AIMobility-11.05.17-Cambridge_Consultants-Monty_Barlow.pdf)
 (Cambridge Consultants, May 2017)*

-There would be a few outcomes:
+Here are the major categories of possible outcomes and our guess about their likelihoods:

-1. The prospect of a true AI winter may be less likely, where people become skeptical about AI as a technology.
+1. A true AI winter, where people become skeptical about AI as a technology.
+We think this is less likely.

 2. A slightly more likely outcome is that the overall luster of the technology starts to wear off, but specific applications are